-* During Holiday Walk, we also offer special holiday shopping opportunities at a second store.
+* During Holiday Walk, we also offer special holiday shopping opportunities at our outdoor shop.

 *Meadow Brook is closed during the holidays and at select other times during the year:

-The Meadow Brook Estate is located at 480 South Adams Road in Rochester, MI – between Flint and Detroit.
+The Meadow Brook Estate is located at 350 Estate Drive in Rochester, MI – between Flint and Detroit.

 - Take I-75 to University Drive (Exit 79) then go east to Squirrel Road, where Oakland University’s main entrance is located.

 - Turn right at Walton Boulevard.